 2. …and do want to…

-1. …but they are too far away to have heard from us yet (radio signals from Earth have only had enough time to reach about 75 stars, many of which do indeed have Earth-like planets)
+1. …but they are too far away to have heard from us yet (radio signals from Earth have only had enough time to reach on the order of 100 light-years, roughly thousands of stars, not the whole galaxy)

 2. …but we are not listening properly because our current methods of detecting extraterrestrial signals (e.g., radio telescopes) are inadequate for identifying advanced civilizations that use different communication technologies [Bill Nye’s position]